CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

  ## Explanation of Components

  **Power Platform Environment**: The central workspace where you import, manage, and customize solutions within the Power Platform.
 It provides the necessary tools and interface for developing and testing various applications and components.

+ **Visual Studio Code**: A versatile code editor used for developing custom code components and Azure Functions.
+It offers powerful extensions and integrations to streamline coding and debugging within the
+ Power Platform ecosystem.

  **Code Component**: Elements created to extend the functionality of Power Apps.
 These components involve writing and integrating custom logic, which enhances the capabilities and flexibility of canvas apps.

  **Custom Connector**: Tools that allow Power Platform apps to connect with external data sources via APIs.
 These connectors enable seamless integration of external data and services into Power Platform applications.

  **Azure Function**: Serverless compute services that run code on-demand to perform various tasks.
 Azure Functions are integrated into Power Platform apps to add advanced, scalable capabilities and handle specific operations.

  **GitHub**: A version control system for managing and tracking changes to solutions and code.

- # **Getting Started with Your Developer in a day Workshop**
+ ## **Getting Started**

 Welcome to your Developer in a day workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: